The Bankrate promise

 “It’s easy to feel like your tax refund is free money, but while you may have forgotten about it, it’s definitely something that you’ve earned.
 So, you should spend it with purpose to achieve your goals.”

 5 smart ways to put your tax refund to work

-1. Boost your emergency savings
+1. Boost your emergency fund

 There’s some debate which should be done first — paying off high-interest debt or having an emergency fund.
-At least starting an emergency fund should be a top priority — and then the rest can be applied toward debt or other priorities.
+At least, starting an emergency fund should be a top priority — and then the rest can be applied toward debt or other priorities.